We believe that lemurs can be saved from extinction if we all work together.

 Join the Network

 Join as an individual, conservation organization, zoo, or business.
-Membership is free for conservation organizations, Malagasy students and professionals, and Bronze zoo members.
-Supporting Members financially support our outreach work.
+Membership is free for conservation organizations and Malagasy students and professionals.
+Supporting Members financially support our outreach in Madagascar.

 RECENT BLOG POSTS